Solution Validation

 Clickable Prototype

-What: Fake app/website that looks real but has no backend.
+What: a fake app or website that looks real but has no backend.

 Tools: